Classifying spaces for commutativity of low-dimensional Lie groups: Cohomology of

 \subsection{The integral cohomology ring}

 The basis for all our cohomology computations is the homotopy pushout square given in Lemma \ref{lem:poBcomO2}.
 We start by describing the cohomology rings of the spaces in the top left and right corner of diagram (\ref{dgr:poBcomO2}) and the map between them.
-To begin with, we recall the fact that $N(D_4)\cong D_8$, the dihedral group with eight elements.